LyonHunchoNganga/photography-website/README.md

 # 📸 Photography Website

-Welcome to the **Photography Website** – a visually rich platform designed to showcase stunning photographs, creative portfolios, and inspire storytelling through the lens.
+Welcome to the **Photography Website** – a visually rich platform designed to showcase stunning photographs,  create portfolios, and inspire storytelling through the lens.
 Whether you're a professional photographer, hobbyist, or admirer of visual art, this site brings photography to life.

 ## 🌟 Features